-- 1. Be sure the ignition switch and the headlight switch are OFF.

-- 2. Pull the fuse box cover to remove.
+- 1. Be sure the ignition switch and the headlight switch are OFF. - 2.
+Remove the coin box (A).

-- 3. Remove the fuse with the fuse puller.

-- 8-28 Maintenance and do-it-yourself

-- 4. If the fuse is open, replace it with a known good fuse. - 5.
-Push the fuse box cover to install. - 6.
-If a new fuse also opens, have the electrical system checked and repaired by a NISSAN dealer.
+- 3. Remove the fuse with the fuse puller (B).
+The fuse puller is located in the center of the fuse block. - 4.
+If the fuse is open, replace it with a known good fuse. - 5.
+If a new fuse also opens, have the electrical system checked and repaired by a NISSAN dealer. - 6.
+Install the coin box.

-KEYFOB BATTERY REPLACEMENT
+BATTERY REPLACEMENT